FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Local_Audio_Path.md

 Additionally, there is an IO configuration setting inside each plug-in, accessible from the small 'cogs' icon.
 Set the IO Channel Count for each of the plug-ins this way.
-Each plug-in instance can carry up to 64 channels to and from SPAT.
+Each plug-in instance can carry up to 64 channels to and from _SPAT Revolution_.
 Once you have selected the channel count, _Enable_ the software routing using the _Local audio path_ switch.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Setup/InputModuleRow.png)

-If SPAT is running, then a Send or Return IO module will automatically appear in the _Environment Setup_ labeled with the _Track Name_ of the SPAT plug-in, and set to the channel count you have configured in the plug-in.
+If _SPAT Revolution_ is running, then a Send or Return IO module will automatically appear in the _Environment Setup_ labeled with the _Track Name_ of the SPAT plug-in, and set to the channel count you have configured in the plug-in.
 If all is well configuration wise, and a successful local audio stream has been established, the Send and Return modules will have a small green indicator.

 > _On some machines, you need to use the TAB key to register a new Track Name or IP address change in a Spat Plug in._